yashsoogoor/Sweepy-Cleaning-Robot/README.md

 Challenges:

-Shared variables and race conditions
+Shared variables and race conditions;
-Limited peripheral support with Mbed microcontroller Need for multiple battery packs
+Limited peripheral support with Mbed microcontroller;
+Need for multiple battery packs;
-Limited cone of view of LIDAR chip
+Limited cone of view of LIDAR chip;
-High cost of high-quality LIDAR (better recently)
+High cost of high-quality LIDAR (better recently);

 Ideas for Improvement:

-Have an array of LIDAR sensors or rotating LIDAR -Roombas and other competition use sensors (slower and faulty in poor lighting) Develop comprehensive environment map with algorithmic solution Incorporate microcontroller and peripherals into custom PCB Eliminate extraneous wiring and breadboard
+Have an array of LIDAR sensors or rotating LIDAR -Roombas and other competition use sensors (slower and faulty in poor lighting);
+Develop comprehensive environment map with algorithmic solution; Incorporate microcontroller and peripherals into custom PCB;
+Eliminate extraneous wiring and breadboard;
-Incorporate IoT for entertainment mode
+Incorporate IoT for entertainment mode;
-Use more powerful and capable microcontroller
+Use more powerful and capable microcontroller;
-Higher processing power, memory, peripheral support, clock speed Battery monitoring
+Higher processing power, memory, peripheral support, clock speed;
+Battery monitoring
 ML to improve object detection and classification based on sensor data